GRACE and GRACE-FO: Geophysics

 GRACE also detects changes in the gravity field due to geophysical processes.
-Glacial isostatic adjustment—the slow rise of land masses once depressed by the weight of ice sheets from the last ice age—is chief among these signals.
+Glacial isostatic adjustment—the slow rise of land masses once depressed by the weight of ice sheets from the last ice age—is among these signals.
 GIA signals appear as secular trends in gravity field measurements and must be removed to accurately estimate changes in water and ice mass in a region.
 GRACE is also sensitive to permanent changes in the gravity field due to earthquakes.
 For instance, GRACE data have been used to analyze the shifts in the Earth's crust caused by the earthquake that created the 2004 Indian Ocean tsunami.

 In 2006, a team of researchers led by Ralph von Frese and Laramie Potts used GRACE data to discover the 480 km Wilkes Land crater in Antarctica, which was probably formed about 250 million years ago.

 Geodesy

 Data from GRACE has improved the current Earth gravitational field model, leading to improvements in the field of geodesy.
-This improved model has allowed for corrections in the equipotential surface which land elevations are referenced from.
+This improved model has allowed for corrections in the equipotential surface from which land elevations are referenced.
 This more accurate reference surface allows for more accurate coordinates of latitude and longitude and for less error in the calculation of geodetic satellite orbits.

 Other signals

 GRACE is sensitive to regional variations in the mass of the atmosphere and high-frequency variation in ocean bottom pressure.
 These variations are well understood and are removed from monthly gravity estimates using forecast models to prevent aliasing.
-Nonetheless, errors in these models do influence GRACE solutions.
+Nonetheless, errors in these models influence GRACE solutions.

 GRACE data also contribute to fundamental physics.
 They have been used to re-analyze data obtained from the LAGEOS experiment to try to measure the relativistic frame-dragging effect.